fr33jc/qmk_firmware/readme.md

 ## Documentation

+* For Debian, remove `modemmanager` as it probably hijacks the port when you're resetting it:  `sudo apt-get remove --purge modemmanager`.
+Then use `avrdude` to flash it:  `make keebio/iris:fr33jc:avrdude`
 * [See the official documentation on docs.qmk.fm](https://docs.qmk.fm)

 The docs are powered by [Docsify](https://docsify.js.org/) and hosted on [GitHub](/docs/).
 They are also viewable offline; see [Previewing the Documentation](https://docs.qmk.fm/#/contributing?id=previewing-the-documentation) for more details.